Parth-Vader/FB-Spider/README.md

 2. Open your terminal and run 'python graph.py'

-3. Enter the page-id of the page you want to scrape.
+3. Enter the page name of the page you want to scrape.

 	You can get it from www.findmyfbid.com